5 min read

 Customization and control are where the private cloud shines.
 With a private cloud, infrastructures can be built with specific storage and networking characteristics in mind.
 Users are given total control over all components of the digital environment: access to critical data, permissions, and hardware configuration is immediate, as is the deployment of new applications or the reallocation of resources in response to real-time internal requests.

 Private clouds also offer better regulatory compliance than public clouds.
-Think of it as going on a bouldering expedition with just your climbing mentor instead of a group of people with varying degrees of skill.
+Think of it as going on a bouldering expedition with just your climbing mentor, instead of a group of people with varying degrees of skill.
 Fewer people mean fewer distractions, fewer potential hold-ups, and the freedom to take as much or as little time as needed when mastering a certain wall or implementing a new route.

 Scalability and Cost

 A public cloud is unrivaled in terms of scalability and speed.
 Because the cost is spread across many customers, public cloud services can offer impressive agility and potential for growth.
 It’s also flexible in terms of pricing structure, with most public cloud providers allowing businesses to pay by the hour.
-This allows small or medium-sized businesses to pay only for what they need.
+This allows small or medium-sized businesses to pay only for what they require.

 There are no maintenance or update costs for public clouds — like renting gear at the rock gym — and all software updates are included in the hosting package given by the provider.
 Not having to manage a data center gives IT professionals the time to put their expertise toward building innovative features and fixes that can give their companies an advantage over competitors.